 GEOLOGY AND SHOWINGS MAP

-PHOTO OF HEBERTO SHOWING
+PHOTO OF HEBERTO SHOWING (Looking West)

 In 2014, DIOS reprocessed the available AU33West geological data.
 Mineral maps were used to define the geochemical characteristics of the auriferous fluids associated with large hydrothermal pathways within the project.
 They show good correlation between gold and the presence of pyrite, of chalcopyrite and/or magnetite-hematite (oxidized system) located at the margins of several intrusions.
 The intrusions are interpreted from total field & vertical gradient magnetics and geological mapping.